BenasB/vu-proc-prog/task-1/tests/readme.md

 * Mandatory `cases.txt` file that describes your test cases
 * Optional `ignore.txt` file that describes strings to be ignored from the received output of the program.

+These files should be located in the `tests/` directory.

 The example below contains 3 test cases where every one of them have an input (it can span 1 or more lines) and an expected output (it can also span 1 or more lines)

 ### `cases.txt` format: